Skip to main content

 Our organisation

-As in many other associations, the highest decision-making body of the Finnish Bar Association is the Delegation.
+The highest decision-making body of the Finnish Bar Association is the Delegation.
 The decisions made by the Delegation are implemented by the nine-member Board of the Bar Association, along with its permanent specialised working groups or committees.
 The operations of the Finnish Bar Association are directed by the Secretary General.

 The Finnish Bar Association operates nationwide, with 12 chapters around Finland.
 The chapters work actively to ensure the availability of the legal services required by clients and, on the other hand, safeguard the working conditions of attorneys-at-law everywhere in Finland.